marcelhuberfoo/docker-arch/README.md

 ## systemd - *not yet functional*

-It's possible to use systemd with this container if you enable services in your Dockerfile and run your container with something like:
+**Note:** It is not yet possible to use systemd with this container due to docker limitations (at least with versions <= 1.6.2). *Therefor, the package `systemd` is not installed.*

+### If it worked

+Enabled services would be started in your container if run with something like:

     docker run --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
            marcelhuberfoo/arch /usr/lib/systemd/systemd